se-edu/learningresources/contents/java/streams-an-introduction.md

 To understand more about Streams, you can read up on the [documentation of the Stream package](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html).
 They provide clear explanations on how streams work and how you should make use of them.

 This [tutorial by Brian Goetz](https://www.ibm.com/developerworks/library/j-java-streams-1-brian-goetz/index.html), a Java Language Architect at Oracle, also provides a good overview of Streams.
-The whole 5-part tutorial does go pretty in-depth, so you may want to take your time to go through it.
+The whole five-part tutorial does go pretty in-depth, so you may want to take your time to go through it.

 ## Building a Stream Pipeline